 As part of the Tokyo 2020 Flower Lane project, around 100 students from three elementary schools in Fujisawa city in Japan have attended a seed-planting activity today to sow ipomoea nil (Japanese Morning Glory) seeds.
 Seed-planting classes are also a regular part of the Japanese elementary school curriculum

-Fifth-grader Sorato Koimaru commented, “I hope that also visitors from other countries will enjoy seeing our Japanese Morning Glory flowers while waiting to enter venues”.
+“I hope that visitors from other countries will also enjoy seeing our Japanese Morning Glory flowers while waiting to enter venues," fifth-grader Sorato Koimaru said.

-More than 40,000 flowers to be grown by schoolchildren are planned to be deployed in different Tokyo 2020 venues.
-Volunteers will take care of these flowers during Games time.
+More than 40,000 flowers grown by schoolchildren are to be deployed in different Tokyo 2020 venues.
+Volunteers will take care of these flowers during Games-time.